yyrkoon94/lovelace-idf-mobilite/README.md

 ![Screenshot](https://raw.githubusercontent.com/yyrkoon94/lovelace-idf-mobilite/master/screenshot1.png)
 ![Screenshot](https://raw.githubusercontent.com/yyrkoon94/lovelace-idf-mobilite/master/screenshot2.png)

-For now this map is in **BETA VERSION**, you can only use the BUS/METRA/TRAM map and not all icons are available (but ask me and I'll add them!).
+For now this card is in **BETA VERSION**, you can only use the BUS/METRA/TRAM card and not all icons are available (but ask me and I'll add them!).
 The next version will contain a specific RER and SNCF display.

 ## Installation